blackcolt/blackcolt/README.md

 ### Hello World 👋
-I am a fullstack software engineer from Israel!
+I am a fullstack software engineer from the holy land!

 - 🔭 Working on multiple frontend and backend project using react and nodejs
-- 🌱 Learning design patterns in depth
+- 🌱 Teaching design patterns in depth

 <br>

 ## Connect with me